johnnyb/broque/README.md

 The goal will be for usage in a private Kubernetes network, though it should be runnable without Kubernetes as well.

+I'm labeling this as an "enterprise" message queue not because of its massive scale/bandwidth, but because it is a data-processing-oriented message queue.
+I.e., it is for permanent data stores, not speed-handling on live events.

 ## API

 The API is straightforward.